 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

-Right now it’s super hard for many to locate traditional canning supplies.
-It seems everyone has been bitten by the home-canning bug due to the pandemic.
+It’s been hard for many to locate traditional canning supplies.
+It seems everyone has been bitten by the home-canning bug.

-And even if you do find canning lids – boy howdy have the sellers taken advantage of these hard times.
+And when you do find canning lids – boy howdy have the sellers taken advantage of these hard times.
 WHEW!
-The price has spiked to a shocking amount.
-Price gouging, anyone??!!
+The price has shockingly spiked.

-But it’s recommended only to use the flat part of the traditional canning lid once.
-Then it has to be thrown away.
+Canning Lid Flats – It’s recommended only to use the metal flat part of a traditional canning lid once then thrown away.